maythaswang/texture_patisserie/README.md

 | Output directory creation | Create subdirectories for both batch and separate baking mode if used | 0.0.2 | |
 -------

-# Future plans
+## Demos

-- Multires
+### Future plans
-- MultiUV
+- Hi-poly -> low-poly baking
 - Normals swizzle
 - Channel Packing
 - Bake Queue and presets

-# Issues
+### Known Issues
 - Export format issue
 - The nodes going into different output cannot be the same otherwise there will be issues when rewrangling internally

-This extension is still being maintained, I will be adding more features whenever I am free or in need of some specific functionalities!
+※This add-on is still being maintained, I will be adding more features whenever I am free or in need of some specific functionalities!